 Breathing difficulty combined with rapid breathing, more that about 16 breaths per minute for an adult, is called tachypnea.
 Tachypnea ...more symptoms »

 Treatment plans for breathing difficulty are individualized depending on the underlying cause, the presence of coexisting diseases, the age and medical history of the patient, and other factors.
 Treatment generally involves a multifaceted plan that addresses the cause, eases breathing, decreases the risk of developing serious complications, and helps a person to ...more treatments »

 Diagnosing breathing difficulty and its cause may be delayed or missed because in some cases, breathing difficulty may progress gradually, such as in COPD, or it may not be severe enough for a person to seek medical care.
 In other cases, a person may be unaware of breathing difficulty, such as in sleep apnea.

-Breathing difficulty can be a sign of a serious condition and should ...more misdiagnosis »
+Breathing difficulty can be a sign ...more misdiagnosis »

 Symptoms of Breathing difficulty

 Read more about symptoms of Breathing difficulty